galaktor/raph.es/content/blog/blogger/teamcity-drives-2.md

 +++
 In an older [post](/2011/06/mapping-network-drives-for-teamcity.html) I mentioned how hard it is to have TeamCity agents have access to mapped drives.
 Unfortunately, Windows only maps network drives during a user's login process.
 But you do not want to log in for every build agent - ideally they will run as daemons and, for instance, start automatically when the system boots without a user having to get involved.

-So what I did before was an ugly hack - I used [psexec](http://technet.microsoft.com/en-us/sysinternals/bb897553) to map the drives I want agents to see to the root user ("SYSTEM").
+So what I did before was an ugly hack - I used [psexec](http://technet.microsoft.com/en-us/sysinternals/bb897553) to map the drives I want agents to see to the root user ("SYSTpx").
 I never really understood why it worked, but I never liked the solution.
 Plus, it still did not give you a real Windows service, only a scheduled task that sort of behaved the same way.

 I recently did some reworking of my agents and decided to get rid of the psexec hack.
 What I did this time is much simpler: I gave up.
 Yep, I gave up trying to map the drives for the agents.
 If I want agents to be services, and services cannot map drives, so be it.

 {{% fig %}}
-{{% img src="/img/blogger/troll-mappings.jpeg" link="/img/blogger/troll-mappings.jpeg" width="400em" %}}
+{{% img src="/img/blogger/troll-mappings.jpeg" link="/img/blogger/troll-mappings.jpeg" width="400px" %}}
 {{% /fig %}}

 # Work with it, not against it